Thai-Style Minced Chicken Lettuce Cups

 Based on the popular Thai dish Larb Gai, this is a quick, easy, and flavorful weeknight dinner.

 This recipe is based on Larb Gai, the popular Thai dish made from minced chicken, fish sauce, lime juice, chilies, and fresh herbs.
 You can have it on the table in 30 minutes, and it can be served in lettuce cups or over rice.

 What you’ll need to make Thai Minced Chicken Lettuce Cups

-As you can see from the photo, the recipe is inexpensive to make with ingredients found at your regular supermarket.
-You might have to search a bit for the fish sauce but most grocery stores carry it in the Asian foods aisle.
-Contrary to what you might expect, it doesn’t add a “fishy” taste, but rather a salty, savory flavor.
-If you’ve never cooked with it, I’ll warn you that it smells pretty bad (my kids RUN out of the kitchen when I use it) but please don’t let that deter you — it absolutely makes the dish!
+As you can see from the photo, the recipe is inexpensive to make with ingredients found at your local supermarket.
+One of the key ingredients is fish sauce.
+Contrary to what you might expect, it doesn’t add a “fishy” taste, but rather a salty, savory, umami flavor.
+If you’ve never cooked with it, I’ll warn you that it smells pretty bad (my kids RUN out of the kitchen when I use it), but please don’t let that deter you — it absolutely makes the dish!
 If possible, buy a brand imported from Thailand or Vietnam, and don’t worry about buying a large bottle; it keeps forever.
-(The brand I use is Tiparos, which is pretty strong.
-Some brands, like Kame for example, are milder so you may need to add a bit more to get the desired flavor.)
-The other Asian sauce in the recipe is Sriracha, the hot sauce named after the coastal city of Si Racha in Thailand, which you can also find it in the Asian foods aisle of most grocery stores.

 For the chicken, begin by cooking the onions and ginger in oil until soft.